Gum Disease Treatment

 When this happens, the gums separate from the teeth, forming pockets that fill with even more plaque causing even more infection.
 A vicious cycle now ensues.
 And it leads to shaky teeth and bad breath from the build up of bacteria in the gums.

-What if I do not seek treatment?
+What happens if I don't seek gum disease treatment?

 But I'm too scared to see a dentist!
 What are my treatment options?